Protected group

-A protected group, protected class (US), or prohibited ground (Canada) is a category by which people qualified for special protection by a law, policy, or similar authority.
+A protected group, protected class (US), or prohibited ground (Canada) is a category by which people are qualified for special protection by a law, policy, or similar authority.

 In Canada and the United States, the term is frequently used in connection with employees and employment and housing.
 Where illegal discrimination on the basis of protected group status is concerned, a single act of discrimination may be based on more than one protected class.
 For example, discrimination based on antisemitism may relate to religion, ethnicity, national origin, or any combination of the three; discrimination against a pregnant woman might be based on sex, marital status, or both.
+Exemptions to anti-discrimination laws include citizenship discrimination and religious exemptions.

 Canada

 "Prohibited grounds of discrimination" (motif de distinction illicite) in employment and housing are listed in the federal Canadian Human Rights Act as well as the provincial human rights codes.
 For examples the federal law lists: race, national or ethnic origin, colour, religion, age, sex, sexual orientation, gender identity or expression, marital status, family status, genetic characteristics, disability, and conviction for an offence for which a pardon has been granted or in respect of which a record suspension has been ordered.